|Subject:||Diagnostic test fails for open relay|

 Open relay test fails

 Xeams includes a built-in diagnostic test method that runs several tests related to your configuration.
-Often it complain that your server is configured as an open relay.
+Often it complains that your server is configured as an open relay.

 This page describes why this happens and what can you do to avoid it.